Contents (click to go to that section):

 Samples are parts of a population.
 For example, you might have a list of information on 100 people (your “sample”) out of 10,000 people (the “population”).
 You can use that list to make some assumptions about the entire population’s behavior.

 - Non-probability sampling uses non-random techniques (i.e. the judgment of the researcher).
 You can’t calculate the odds of any particular item, person or thing being included in your sample.

 - Bernoulli samples have independent Bernoulli trials on population elements.
 The trials decide whether the element becomes part of the sample.
 All population elements have an equal chance of being included in each choice of a single sample.
 The sample sizes in Bernoulli samples follow a binomial distribution.
 Poisson samples (less common): An independent Bernoulli trial decides if each population element makes it to the sample.

-- Cluster sampling divides the population into groups (clusters).
-Then select a random sample from the clusters.
+- Cluster samples divide the population into groups (clusters).
+Then a random sample is chosen from the clusters.
 It’s used when researchers don’t know the individuals in a population but do know the population subsets or groups.

 - In systematic sampling, you select sample elements from an ordered frame.
 A sampling frame is just a list of participants that you want to get a sample from.
 For example, in the equal-probability method, choose an element from a list and then choose every kth element using the equation k = N\n.
 Small “n” denotes the sample size and capital “N” equals the size of the population.

 - SRS : Select items completely randomly, so that each element has the same probability of being chosen as any other element.
 Each subset of elements has the same probability of being chosen as any other subset of k elements.